 That’s the difference.

 We’re only affected by it when we feel there’s no urgency to act.
 When delaying isn’t going to get us into any kind of immediate trouble or give us any kind of quick reward.
-Even when we know full well that finishing that book, screenplay or 2,000-page life memoir might bring us the long-term happiness and fulfillment we crave – we delay.
+Even when we know full well that finishing that book or article might bring us the long-term happiness and fulfillment we crave – we delay.

 This is because writing provides the perfect Petri dish of conditions to let the procrastination gremlins breed like crazy.
 When we write it’s rare to get an immediate hit of ‘fun’.
 When we don’t write, we don’t really suffer any immediate pain or loss.
 And to top all that, writing is a slog – it’s hard going, it makes your brain ache, it can make you question yourself and it can knock your confidence.